Hike comfortably with a good pair of women's hiking pants.

 CAMEL's hiking pants are excellent for the wintertime.
 The water-resistant and scratch-resistant pants have an insulated fleece lining to keep you warm.

-So maybe you don't want cargo pants for your hike because you'll be trail running.
+So maybe you don't want cargo pants or baggy pants for your hike because you'll be trail running.
 For trail running, consider these hiking leggings from Eddie Bauer.
-They have a flattering, high-rise style and side pockets for a few belongings.
+They have a flattering, high-rise style (I prefer this over mid-rise) and side pockets for a few belongings.
+The breathability is also great.

 Molly gave the leggings five stars and said, "They don't show sweat, which is great.
 I wore these to Yosemite in August, and my friends and I did some pretty long hikes.
 These leggings did the job!"